icidel/liquibase.github.com/documentation/diff.md

 ### ChangeLog Mode ###

-In change log mode, the an XML change log of what is necessary to upgrade the base database to the target database is sent to standard out.
+In change log mode, the an XML change log of what is necessary to upgrade the reference database to the comparison database is sent to standard out.
 This change log can be included as is, or copied into an existing change log.
 If the diff command is passed an existing change log file, the new change sets will be appended to the end of the file.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>